egarrisxn/express-note-taker-2023/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-_Initially created in April of 2023 as a mini-project for my UCF Full-Stack Web Development Bootcamp._
+_Initially created in the spring of 2023 for my UCF Full-Stack Web Development Bootcamp._

 This simple, yet powerful note taking application will help keep your mind on track throughout the day.
 I used express for my server and local json files to store my data.